Karen-777/Karen-777/README.md

 ## Goals

-- 🚀 My goal is to [mention your career or personal goals].
+- 🚀 My goal is to [become best programmer ever].
-- 📖 I'm passionate about [mention a topic or cause you're passionate about].
+- 📖 I'm passionate about [AI].

-## Fun Facts

-- 🎭 I enjoy [hobbies or interests].
-- 🎨 In my free time, I like to [mention your hobbies or activities you enjoy].
-- 🎶 Fun fact: [share another interesting fact about yourself].

----

-Feel free to customize this template further to better reflect your personality, experiences, and goals.
-Your GitHub profile README is a great way to showcase your skills, interests, and achievements to potential collaborators and employers.